ExpressionEngine/ExpressionEngine-User-Guide/source/general/gdpr.rst

 Functionality
 ~~~~~~~~~~~~~

 These cookies help personalize content and functionality, including remembering changes a user has made to parts of the website that they can customize.
-These cookies typically do not contain any :abbr:`PII (Personally Identifiable Information)` and simply make the website friendlier to use.
+These cookies do not contain any :abbr:`PII (Personally Identifiable Information)` and simply make the website friendlier to use and add functionality without requiring registration.

 <include first-party functionality cookies table>